-Mix of family sizes served (in 2022)

-Family size Baseline mix percentage Number of households served in 2022 Percentage of households served in 2022 Percentage change from 1999 to 2022
+Mix of family sizes served (in 2023) Baseline mix Number of Percentage of Percentage Family size households households change from percentage served in 2023 served in 2023 1999 to 2023

-1 person 51% 9,385 58% +14%
+1 person 51% 9,579 58% +13%

-2 person 19% 2,622 16% -15%
+2 person 19% 2,764 17% -12%

-3 person 13% 1,383 9% -34%
+3 person 13% 1,407 8% -35%

-4 person 9% 1,057 7% -27%
+4 person 9% 1,099 7% -26%

-5 person 4% 697 4% 8%
+5 person 4% 735 4% +11%

-6+ person 4% 997 6% 54%
+6+ person 4% 973 6% +47%

-Total 100% 16,141 100%
+Total 100% 16,557 100%

-Please describe the justification for any variances of more than 5% between 2022 and 1999.
+Please describe the justification for any variances of more than 5% between 2023 and 1999.

 Since 1998, SHA has undertaken significant asset repositioning and significantly increased the number of HCVs under MTW.
 While there is not a one-for-one relationship between unit size and household size, the changes in household size served largely reflect the changes in public housing unit sizes in the past 20+ years.
-SHA's tenant-based voucher program typically does not consider household size when selecting households from the wait list and therefore the change in the mix is subject to changes outside of SHA's control, such as demographic changes in the broader community (although there was a brief priority for families with children in association with the Creating Moves to Opportunity demonstration).
-In addition, our allocation of PBVs to support service-enriched housing locally has increased the number of single-adult households, due to a community-driven focus on prioritizing currently homeless households.
+SHA's tenant-based voucher program typically does not consider household size when selecting households from the voucher list and therefore the change in the mix is subject to changes outside of SHA's control, such as demographic changes in the broader community.
+In addition, the allocation of PBVs to support service-enriched housing locally has increased the number of single-adult households, due to a community-driven focus on prioritizing currently homeless households.

 iii.
-Number of households transitioned to self-sufficiency in 2022
+Number of households transitioned to self-sufficiency in 2023

-MTW activity name/number 11 Number of households transitioned to self- sufficiency SHA local definition of self- sufficiency MTW activity #2: Family self-sufficiency program 339 Number of participants whose primary source of income is wages MTW activity #8: Special purpose housing use 13 Number of households that transition to unsubsidized housing (not including medical respite) MTW activity #10: Local rent policy 1,030 Number of households in properties with absolute minimum rent that have primary source of income from wages MTW activity #13: Homeownership and graduation from subsidy 109 Number of households who transitioned to unsubsidized housing due to homeownership and graduation from subsidy strategies.
+MTW activity name/number Number of households transitioned to self- sufficiency SHA local definition of self- sufficiency MTW activity #2: Family self-sufficiency program 353 Number of participants whose primary source of income is wages MTW activity #8: Special purpose housing use 19 Number of households that transition to unsubsidized housing (not including medical respite) MTW activity #10: Local rent policy 1,240 Number of households in properties with absolute minimum rent that have

+MTW activity name/number Number of households transitioned to self- sufficiency SHA local definition of self- sufficiency primary source of income from wages MTW activity #13: Homeownership and graduation from subsidy 28 Number of households who transitioned to unsubsidized housing due to homeownership and graduation from subsidy strategies.

-0 Households duplicated across MTW activities 1,491 Total households transitioned to self-sufficiency
+0 Households duplicated across MTW activities 1,640 Total households transitioned to self sufficiency